sabotag3x/bips/bip-0039/bip-0039-wordlists.md

 8. No words already used in other language mnemonic sets.
 9. The words which have not the same spelling in Brazil and in Portugal are excluded.
 10. No words that remind negative/sad/bad things.
+11. No very similar words with 1 letter of difference.